-From Our Advocates: Most Despised Symptoms of UC or Crohn's
+From Our Health Leaders: Most Despised Symptoms of UC or Crohn's

-We know that symptoms are frustrating and really have an impact on everyday life when living with IBD.
+We know that symptoms are frustrating and have a huge impact on everyday life when living with IBD.
 To shed some light on this, we asked our health leaders, "What symptom do you experience most often with IBD?
 And what symptom do you despise the most?"

 "Since my bowel resection surgery in August 2015, I have been able to stay out of the hospital and stay in 'remission.'
 I use quotes around remission because to me, you're never truly out of the woods.
 Remission does not mean every day is perfect and symptom-free.
 To me, it means the majority of my days I feel well.

 Currently, I'm pregnant with my second child (due in January) and chasing around a toddler all day.
 Fatigue is something that's always been a major symptom for me with my IBD, so that coupled with pregnancy and being a mom is a triple whammy at times.
 I despise the gnawing pains in my stomach that cause me to be fearful of what could be brewing and the days when I feel tied down to the toilet."

 "My most frequent symptoms are nausea, fatigue, fissures, loss in appetite, and before surgery, it was rapid weight loss.
 I think fatigue is the symptom I hate the most.
 I can take something for nausea and pain.
 The fissures will heal.
 I can take something to help me get my appetite back.
 But the fatigue . . . oh my goodness, my life would do a 180 if I didn’t feel like I was walking around carrying an elephant on my back.